clearmatics/zeth-specifications/README.md

 # Zeth Protocol specifications

+This repository contains:
-This repository contains the source code of the Zeth protocol specification document along with the source code of the Zeth transaction relay document (see [here](relay)).
+- the source code of the Zeth protocol specifications
+- the source code of the Zeth transaction relay document (see [here](relay)).

 ## Instructions to compile the Zeth protocol document